CINECA-project/wp4-federated-joint-cohort-analysis/4.2-federated-framework/README.md

 | Virtual Cohort | Federated EGA  | Deployed at CSC's cPouta cloud|

 ### PoC User Story

-This PoC is being developed to support federated eQTL analysis workflow with following userstory:
+This PoC is being developed to support federated eQTL analysis workflow with following user story:

-* User submits Nextflow workflow to WES endpoint.
+- User submits Nextflow workflow to WES endpoint.
-* Workflow contains proccesses which runs private analysis on Cohort data available to specific TES endpoint(s)
+- Workflow contains processes which runs private analysis on Cohort data available to specific TES endpoint(s)
-* Nextflow manager delegates processes to corresponding TES endpoints.
+- Nextflow manager delegates processes to corresponding TES endpoints.
-* Private analysis is executed on corresponding TES endpoints.
+- Private analysis is executed on corresponding TES endpoints.
-* Results of analysis from different TES endpoints are then aggregated at specific TES endpoint or WES endpoint.
+- Results of analysis from different TES endpoints are then aggregated at specific TES endpoint or WES endpoint.
-* Final aggregated result is made available to end user.
+- Final aggregated result is made available to end user.